wacchoz/imas360viewer/README.md

 Skinning correction is not implemented yet.
 So sometimes "candy-wrapper" phenomenon will be seen.

-This software is developed referencing some other viewer (not distributed anymore).
+This software was developed referencing some other viewer (not distributed anymore).
 Most efforts to analyze file formats were made by great forerunners.

 # Usage

 You need to do ripping data from Xbox360 disk before using.

 Executable file is in release directory.
 Rewrite the setting.ini file.
 The following is the sample of setting.ini.
 Write the paths of character bna files in CharaBNA* section,
 and dance motion bna file in danceBNA section,